North Lawndale College Prep High School

+History

 North Lawndale is a community that has struggled for decades with poverty.
 Schools suffered, along with the rest of the community, through white flight, the riots of the 1960s and the departure of businesses like Sears, Roebuck and Co.
 The community's population dropped from almost 95,000 in 1970 to just shy of 36,000 in 2010 with foreclosures brought on by the Great Recession accelerating the pace of decline in recent years.
 Today, the community is 92 percent African-American, with high rates of poverty still a constant.
 North Lawndale College Prep (NLCP) opened in 1998 to meet the pressing community need of developing an academically rigorous neighborhood school with a strong element of social support.

 In the long-troubled North Lawndale community, Chicago Public Schools has turned to private operators to solve the problem of failing schools more than anywhere else in the city.
 The Steans Family Foundation, which has funded many education efforts in the community at privately run and district-run schools, was involved in the startup of North Lawndale College Prep.
 Robin Steans, a trustee with the foundation and executive director of Advance Illinois, said North Lawndale has "been a challenged community for a long time" and there are no quick solutions for local schools.

 NLCP has two campuses - the Christiana Campus (original) and the Collins Campus opened in 2007.
 The school serves primarily African American students from low income areas.
 Many of the students arrive 2-4 grade levels behind.
 The mission of North Lawndale College Preparatory Charter High School (NLCP) is to prepare young people from under-resourced communities for graduation from high school with the academic skills and personal resilience necessary for successful completion of college.

 Both school campuses offer the same curriculum and extra-curricular activities.
 The school is made up of 78 staff with 55% holding master's degrees and a 14:1 student/teacher ratio.
 Although students at its two campuses still score below the district average on state standards according to school administrators, 100% of high school seniors have been accepted to college with 70% attending 4 year schools and 30% attending two year schools.

 NLCP roster spots are available to all students residing in Chicago and admissions decisions are made on a non-selective basis as part of a random lottery conducted by an objective 3rd party.